frnsys/generator-juicer/README.md

         port 8989)

 ## About
-Juicer is a boilerplate for simple static sites that may have some additional fanciness such as canvas or other interactive components.
+Juicer is a boilerplate for Wordpress-driven sites such as portfolios or any sort of project that will require content management down the line.

 HTML markup is generated via [Jade](http://jade-lang.com/), CSS is handled with [Sass](http://sass-lang.com/), and JS is helped with